DOOOOOM/jmpd-docs/jMPD Use Cases.md

 Action | Software Reaction
 ------ | -----------------
-1. User clicks on a track in the play queue. | 1.
+1. User clicks on a track in the play queue tab. | 1.
 Client highlights the track entry with a contrasting background color.
-2. User presses the 'r' key. | 2.
-Client sends the "remove" command and the track id in an array to the daemon.
+2. User presses double clicks a song in the playqueue. | 2.
+Client sends the "delete" command and the track id in a json object to the daemon.
 3. | 3.
 Server recieves command message.
 4. | 4.
-Server parses command message, extracts "remove" command and song id array.
+Server parses command message, extracts "delete" command and track id.
 5. | 5.
 Server removes specified track from the play queue, returns the updated play queue information.
 6. | 6.
 Client updates the jMPC_Play_Queue_View to reflect the changes.

 **Scenario Notes:**

-The user is allowed to multi-select tracks in the library.
-They will all be removed from the play queue.
+none

 **Post Conditions:**